obsidian-memodack-plugin/obsidian-memodack-plugin/README.md

 For practice, open a document in reading mode and click the flash icon in the left ribbon menu, or search for `Memodack` in the command palette.

-If you don't want to practice all the parts in the document, just select what you need.
+If you don't want to practice all the parts in the document, just select what you need and click the flash icon.
 If a part is not fully highlighted, it will still be selected.

 ### Cache